 In the summer, the ski area is the starting point for exploring the park’s beautiful vistas and more than 90 miles of hiking trails.
 The complex is also home to an 18-hole disc golf course and hosts the annual Porcupine Mountains Music Festival every August.

-What are the hours of the Porcupine Mountains Ski Area?
+What are the hours of the Porcupine Mountains Winter Sports Complex?

-The Porcupine Mountains Ski Area is open from 9am to 5pm ET Fridays through Mondays during the ski season.
+The Porcupine Mountains Winter Sports Complex is open from 9am to 5pm ET Fridays through Mondays during the ski season.